thecredibleway/thecredibleway-com/docs/faq/questions/how-do-we-know-jesus-is-god-and-not-another-prophet.md

 :::

 To accept Jesus as merely a good teacher or prophet while dismissing Him as God creates an untenable position, as C.S.
-Lewis who was once a stoic atheist, famously argued *"Either this man was, and is, the Son of God, or else a madman or something worse"*.
+Lewis who was once a stoic atheist, famously argued *"Either this man was and is, the Son of God or else a madman or something worse"*.
 While faith remains an essential component of Christian belief, this faith is not blind.
 It is a faith grounded in historical inquiry and supported by a robust body of evidence.
 The fact that Jesus is God is not merely a theological doctrine; it is a historical event that profoundly altered the course of